reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

-The ChatMessage class will be automatically instanciated for every message you receive via `onMessage` and will be injected as first parameter.
+The ChatMessage class will only be automatically instanciated for chat-messages sent via **Twitch**.

+**Other providers will just return the default [message object](./module-Events.html#~MessageEvent).**

-It's a helper class to make dealing with commonly needed chat-message validations and actions easier.
+This is a helper class designed to make dealing with commonly needed Twitch-chat validations and actions easier.

 Example usage:
 ```javascript